Pittsburgh International Jazz Festival

 Enjoy a four-day celebration of the best in jazz music with world renowned and Pittsburgh musicians!

-The Pittsburgh International Jazz Festival is a three-day celebration held Sept.
-14-17, 2023, with live music events held at the August Wilson African American Cultural Center (AWAACC) and Highmark Stadium.
+The Pittsburgh International Jazz Festival is a four-day celebration held Sept.
+19-22, 2024, with live music events held at the August Wilson African American Cultural Center (AWAACC) and on the streets of Liberty Avenue in Downtown Pittsburgh.
 With Pittsburgh's rich jazz history, it's a party you won't want to miss!
-The PIJF is a fully ticketed event

-Presented by the AWAACC, this Only in Pittsburgh festival showcases Pittsburgh's jazz legacy and brings the music to life.
+Presented by the AWAACC, this unique festival showcases Pittsburgh's jazz legacy and brings the music to life.
 With performances from national and international artists, along with more than 140 local musicians, the Pittsburgh International Jazz Festival welcomes everyone to celebrate jazz in the city.

 Entertainment Lineup